Arrol Gantry: Olympic-class liners

 Olympic and Titanic were built together, with Olympic in the No 2 slipway.
 (Note: No 3 way, used for Titanic, was the eastern building way, nearest to the Lagan.
 Looking forwards from on board the ships, this was the right-hand / starboard side way.)
 (Note: As usual, the ships were launched stern-first) Olympic was launched first, in October 1910, with Titanic seven months later.
 To provide better photographs against the steelwork of the gantry, Olympic's hull was painted white during building, then repainted after launch.
-Titanic was painted in White Star's black hull livery from the outset. was then constructed on the Olympic ways.
+Titanic was painted in White Star's black hull livery from the outset. was then constructed on the Olympic's slipway.

 World War I

 At the outbreak of World War I, Harland and Wolff were still engaged in building passenger liners and the Belgian Red Star Line's (Note: Although Red Star was a Belgian shipping line with their home port in Antwerp, both Red Star and White Star were owned by J. P. Morgan's IMM.)
 27,000 ton was almost completed on the adjacent No 1 way. had been launched from the No 2 way in July, a fortnight before the outbreak of war.
 A further liner, yard number 470, had been laid down there, but work had hardly started.
 (Note: The identity of this ship is often confused, and it is unclear if work on it was abandoned or merely suspended and resumed later.
 It was laid down as the SS Germanic of 19,000 tons, renamed at the outbreak of war to the Homeric and then work on it was halted.

 Some sources confuse it with the of 35,000 tons.
 The later Homeric was a German-built liner, the Columbus, which was taken as war reparations and renamed in 1920.

 Work on the recommenced post-war, although she was not launched until 1927, by which time her appearance was looking distinctly antiquated.)